betobeto/alzamon-site/_portfolio/15-illustration-theresalwaysanewyear.md

 pretty_title: There's always a New Year
 permalink: /portfolio/theres-always-new-year
 sort_number: 15
-masonryimage: /assets/images/portfolio/2020_i_happyNewYear@400w.jpg
+masonryimage: /assets/images/portfolio/2020_i_newYear_edited@400w.jpg
-fullsizeimage: /assets/images/portfolio/2020_i_happyNewYear@1500w.jpg
+fullsizeimage: /assets/images/portfolio/2020_i_newYear_edited@1500w.jpg
 work_details:
     - Digital artwork, 2020
     - I originally drew this for a 2020 New Year celebration motif.
-Once 2020 turned into The Year That Ruined Everything, I couldn't stand to see this on <a href="/assets/images/new-year-2020.jpg">its original form</a> anymore so I removed all the 2020 references.
+Once 2020 turned into The Year That Ruined Everything, I couldn't stand to see this on <a href="/assets/images/portfolio/2020_i_happyNewYear@1500w.jpg" target="_blank">its original form</a> anymore so I removed all the 2020 references.

 ---